US sees limitations on reuniting migrant families

 “Disrupting the family relationship is not a recommended child welfare practice,” Sualog wrote.

-Evelyn Stauffer, a Health and Human Services spokeswoman, did not immediately respond to a request for any additional comment on Saturday.
+Evelyn Stauffer, a Health and Human Services spokeswoman, said Saturday that the department does not comment on ongoing litigation.